dsa-ou/algoesup/src/docs/writing.md

 - your implemented algorithm modifies its input
 - your input-generating functions are not generating best or worst cases.

-For an example of the latter, see the *Jewels and Stones* essay in your copy of our Deepnote project.
+For an example of the latter, see the [Jewels and Stones](essays/example-jewels.ipynb) essay.

 ## Final check
 Whether it's your essay's first draft or final version, before you share it with others,